Contents - Index

 Two-dimensional contour plots may be produced using Contour-Lines or Contour-Bands plot options.
 The Contour-Gradient option allows gradient arrows to be superimposed on a Color-Bands plot.
 The number of lines or bands is determined by as the difference between the maximum and minimum values divided by the interval value.
 In the Contour-Lines plot, each line (up to a maximum of 25) is a separate plot overlay, whereas the Color-Band plot is simply one plot.
 The Contour-Bands option allows up to 250 colors.
 Note that selecting a large number of colors (~50) results in a plot that has nearly continuous colors.
 The contours can be displayed in shades of gray, or colors range from red to blue or using the full spectrum.
 The choice of color scheme can be changed in the Modify Contour/Gradient Plot dialog.
 A Label Contours check box control is provided for Contour-Lines plots.
 In this case, EES will generate a text item containing the value for each contour line and place it on the line.
 These text items can be moved or changed just as any other Plot window text items.
 If a banded color plot is chosen, an Include Legend check box is provided.
 If the Include Legend check box is selected, a color legend will be displayed to the right of the plot relating colors to the values of Z. Note that, on a color band contour plot, you can read the value of Z directly in the Plot Window title bar at any X-Y position by holding the Ctrl and Shift keys down and moving the mouse.
 An X-Y or bar plot can be overlayed on 2 two-dimensional contour plot using the Overlay Plot command.

-The 3D Surface and 3D Polygon/Points options use a three dimensional plotting package is based on a modified version of the public domain GLScene package (https://www.glscene.org/).
+The 3D Surface and 3D Polygon/Points options use a three dimensional plotting package is based on a modification of the public domain GLScene package (https://www.glscene.org/).
 The plot has been modified to work within EES and to optionally display values of a 4th dimension with color or gray scale for the 3D Surface.
 For example, it is possible to display the temperature as a color on an X-Y-Z surface.
 The color variable is selected by clicking on header for the Z-Axis variable.
 This action will cause the list to display the Color variable.
 The color variable list is shown in yellow to make the distinction clear.
 If a color variable is not selected, it is assumed to be the same as the Z-axis variable.
 After it is constructed, the three-dimensional plot can be rotated about its center point by pressing the mouse button on the plot and dragging it in the desired direction.
 A number of controls are provided to, for example, scale the image, set colors, and display grids and surface grid lines.
 These controls are provided on the 3-D plot control panel.
-Only one 3D Surface Plot can appear in a plot window but the Professional version allows 3D Polygon/Points plots to be overlayed on the 3D Surface plot, provided that the 3D Surface plot is the first plot in the plot window.
+Only one 3D Surface Plot can appear in a plot window but the Professional license allows 3D Polygon/Points plots to be overlayed on the 3D Surface plot, provided that the 3D Surface plot is the first plot in the plot window.

 The 3D Polygon/Points plot will plot a three-dimensional representation of tabular data provided in three separate columns of any of the tables.
-This option is only available in the Professional version.
+This option is only available in the Professional license.
 Clicking the 3D Polygon/Points button will change the display as shown in the following figure.

 The minimum and maximum values for the X, Y and Z axes can be specified.
 Only points within the specified ranges will be plotted.
 The color, line type, symbol and symbol size, and filled polygon option can be specified.
 Up to 5 overlays are allowed for the 3D Polygon/Points plot.
 Once the plot has been constructed, there are a number of additional controls on the 3-D plot control panel that can be changed to affect the appearance of the plot.
 Shown below is a plot of two polygons, produced by creating a new X-Y-Z plot for the first polygon and overlaying the second polygon using the Overlay Plot command.